Ford AOD transmission

 The AOD (automatic overdrive) is a four-speed automatic transmission, with the 4th gear as overdrive.
 Introduced in 1980, it was Ford's first four-speed automatic overdrive transmission.
 The gearset design is based on the Ford "X" automatic transmissions used during the 1950s, '60s, and '70s.
-The AOD replaced many of Ford's older transmissions such as the C4, C5, and light duty applications of the FMX.
+The AOD replaced many of Ford's older transmissions, such as the C4, C5, and light duty applications of the FMX.

 History

 In 1962 Ford began working on a new type of automatic transmission that would emphasize fuel economy and driveability.
 The new transmission was built around the Ravigneaux planetary gearset of the "X" transmissions.
 Where many transmissions had a fourth gear added on as an afterthought, Ford's new transmission was designed with a fourth gear integrated into the gearset.
-Because it was based on the "X" transmissions, its gear ratios from 1-3 were the same with the fourth being 0.67:1.
+Because it was based on the "X" transmissions, its gear ratios from 1-3 were the same, with the fourth being 0.67:1.
 The transmission featured a split-torque application for third gear as well as a lockup in the torque converter.
-The XT-LOD was initially abandoned in 1966 but design began again in 1974 as a result of rising gas prices.
-The project was shelved with a design that lacked a damper in the torque converter but after the project was revisited a damper ultimately made its way into the final design.
-The transmission was introduced when Ford started to downsize its full size line in 1979.
-Initially called XT-LOD (Extension Lock-Up Overdrive) its name was changed when revisited in 1974 to FIOD (Ford Integrated Overdrive) and then to its final name in 1979, the Ford AOD transmission.
+The XT-LOD was initially abandoned in 1966, but the design began again in 1974 because of rising gas prices.
+The project was shelved with a design that lacked a damper in the torque converter but, after the project was revisited, a damper eventually made its way into the final design.
+The transmission was introduced when Ford started to downsize its full-size line in 1979.
+Initially called XT-LOD (Extension Lock-Up Overdrive), its name was changed when revisited in 1974 to FIOD (Ford Integrated Overdrive) and then to its final name in 1979, the Ford AOD transmission.